Dover Lifeboat Station

 Dover Lifeboat Station is located at New Marina Curve in Dover, a town and major ferry port, Port of Dover, which sits facing Calais, France, across the Strait of Dover, on the south-east coast of the English county of Kent.

-A lifeboat station was first established at Dover in 1837, by the Dover Humane and Shipwreck Institution.
+A lifeboat station was first established at Dover in 1837, by the Dover Humane and Shipwreck Institution (DHSI).
 Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1855.